maxcodl/Website_Categorizer/README.md

 6. Replace `openai.api_key` with your API key.

-7. Replace `your_ip` with your IP.

-8. Add websites to `websites` list.
+7. Add websites to `websites` list.

-9. Run the script:
+8. Run the script:

    ```bash
    python app.py